LagoLunatic/DSVEdit/README.txt

 After editing the game you will need to build a modified ROM in order to actually play it.
 Press F5 or go to Build -> Build to create a modified ROM file.
 After it's finished building the ROM will be placed in the same folder as all the game's files, and will have a name like "built_rom_dos.nds".

+If you press F6 instead of F5, DSVEdit will launch an emulator with the modified ROM as soon as it's done building.
+You can specify what emulator to use in the settings.
+If you press F7, it will launch the emulator, immediately load your first save file, and place you into the room you had open in DSVEdit.
+This allows you to quickly test a room.

 If you want the changes you made to be saved to the filesystem, don't forget to press Ctrl+S in DSVEdit too!
 Otherwise the changes you made will be gone the next time you open up DSVEdit.

 ### How to edit entities